 Recap

-And there you have it: everything you ever wanted to know about static IP addresses and more.
-But if we still haven’t answered your burning questions, keep reading below or check out our VPN how-to guides for even more information.
+If you still have more questions about IP addresses, keep reading below or check out our VPN how-to guides for even more information.

 Frequently Asked Questions